 2. Delayed Reproduction

-This is because their reproductive cycles are less frequent and predictable than those of other animals, and it takes a lot of energy to reproduce.
+When they are ready to reproduce, it takes a lot of energy to reproduce.
 As a result, they often delay reproduction until they have built up enough energy reserves to sustain them through the process.

-In fact, tortoises can reproduce for the first time as early as 50 years old; however, smaller species frequently reach sexual maturity sooner.
-Some tortoises, such as the Galapagos island tortoises, don’t even mature until around 20 years of age and may not reproduce until they’re about 50.
-This demonstrates how tortoises are designed to live a long life.
-As if to show that the key to longevity is to move slowly and steadily.
+Tortoises can reproduce for the first time as early as 50 years old.
+However, smaller species frequently reach sexual maturity sooner.
+For instance, the Galapagos island tortoises don’t even mature until around 20 years of age and may not reproduce until they’re about 50.

 3. Habitat